Rail transport in Russia: Characteristics

 Like most railways, rail transport in Russia carries both freight and passengers.
-It is one of the most freight-dominant railways in the world, behind only Canada, the United States, and Estonia in the ratio of freight ton-kilometers to passenger-kilometers.
-However, per head of population intercity passenger travel is far greater than the United States (which has the lowest long-distance passenger train usages in the developed world).
+It is one of the most freight-dominant railways in the world (after only Canada, the United States, and Estonia) in the ratio of freight ton-kilometers to passenger-kilometers.
+However, per head of population, intercity passenger travel is far greater than the United States (which has the lowest long-distance passenger train usage in the developed world).

+Russia's active railway network is 105000 km long, of which 54,054 km, or 51.48%, are electrified.
+It has the 3rd longest railway network in the world after the United States and China.
+Russia has the largest European railway network, followed by Germany and France.

 Structure

 Russia's railways are divided into seventeen regional railways, from the October Railway serving the St. Petersburg region to the Far Eastern Railway serving Vladivostok, with the free-standing Kaliningrad and Sakhalin Railways on either end.
-The regional railways were closely coordinated by the Ministry of the Means of Communication until 2003, and the Joint Stock Company Russian Railways since then – including the pooling and redistribution of revenues.
-This has been crucial to two long-standing policies of cross-subsidization: to passenger operations from freight revenues, and to coal shipments from other freight.
+The regional railways were closely coordinated by the Ministry of the Means of Communication until 2003, and Russian Railways since then, coordination including the pooling and redistribution of revenues.
+This coordination has been crucial to two long-standing policies of cross-subsidization: 1) passenger operations from freight revenues and 2) coal shipments from other freight.

 History

 The Russian railways were a collection of mostly privately owned and operated companies during most of the 19th century, though many had been constructed with heavy government involvement and financing.
 The tsarist government began mobilizing and nationalizing the rail system as World War I approached, and the new communist government finished the nationalization process.
-With the dissolution of the USSR in 1991, the Russian Federation was left with three-fifths of the railway track of the Union as well as nine-tenths of the highway mileage – though only two-fifths of the port capacity.
+With the dissolution of the USSR in 1991, the Russian Federation was left with three-fifths of the railway track of the Union as well as nine-tenths of the highway mileage. though only two-fifths of the port capacity.

 In the 21st century, substantial changes in the Russian railways have been discussed and implemented in the context of two government reform documents: Decree No. 384 of 18 May 2001 of the Government of the Russian Federation, "A Program for Structural Reform of Railway Transport", and Order No. 877 of 17 June 2008 of the Government of the Russian Federation, "The Strategy for Railway Development in the Russian Federation to 2030".
 The former focused on restructuring the railways from government-owned monopoly to private competitive sector; the latter focused on ambitious plans for equipment modernization and network expansion.